CISecurity/CCPA-Docs/docs/Configuration Guide.md

 - **Allow remote server management through WinRM**:  Set to `Enabled`
 	- This policy setting allows you to manage whether the Windows Remote Management (WinRM) service automatically listens on the network for requests.
+- **Configure an asterisk in either the IPv4 or IPv6 Filter**: If the filter is left blank, the service does not listen on any addresses.
+The service listens on the addresses specified by the IPv4 and IPv6 filters.
+The IPv4 filter specifies one or more ranges of IPv4 addresses, and the IPv6 filter specifies one or more ranges of IPv6addresses.
+If specified, the service enumerates the available IP addresses on the computer and uses only addresses that fall within one of the filter ranges.
-	- **NOTE**: Options exist for this setting.
-Consult the descriptions in this group policy setting to configure any IPv4 or IPv6 filters in order to restrict which IP addresses are listened for.
-Members could use an asterisk (*) to indicate that the service listens on all available IP addresses on the computer.
+You should use an asterisk (*) to indicate that the service listens on all available IP addresses on the computer.
+When * is used, other ranges in the filter are ignored.
+Utilize an asterisk (*) to indicate that the service listens on all available IP addresses on the computer.
 - **Allow unencrypted traffic**: Set to `Enabled`
 	- **NOTE** This configuration is only required when using *WinRM over HTTP*.
 See the [Security Considerations](#security-considerations) above for more information.
 This setting is **NOT REQUIRED** when using *WinRM over HTTPS*.